By Christine Huard

-The celebration began as a gag between two guys, according to an article on ABC News, that caught on with humor columnist Dave Barry.
+The celebration began as a gag between two guys that caught on with humor columnist Dave Barry.
 The Pirate Guys, who go by Ol' Chumbucket and Cap'n Slappy, have even made a YouTube video tutorial on pirate basics known as the "Five A's."

 TALK LIKE A PIRATE